Problem Solving

 • The Problem-Solving Fellows Program is anchored by a rigorous academic course focused on helping Undergraduate TAs be effective peer teachers in STEM courses that focus on group problem-solving.
 The students in UNIV 1110, “The Theory and Practice of Problem Solving,” also reflect on their own learning, in order to become highly effective problem solvers themselves.
 Read a Brown Daily Herald article about this course.

 • The Problem-Solving Course Design Institute offers faculty evidence-based practices for designing problems that promote student learning.
 Faculty participate in a series of lunchtime workshops and they are then invited to participate in an Institute, often in partnership with graduate or undergraduate TAs.
-Faculty receive a $2,000 grant to implement ideas developed in the institute.
+Faculty receive an award to implement ideas developed in the institute.

 Please see this page for a Sheridan newsletter on strategies for teaching problem solving.